rbergm/pg_lab/README.md

 docker exec -it pg_lab /bin/bash
 ```

-See the [Installation](docs/installation.md) documentation for more details on installation and usage of pg_lab.
+See the [Installation](docs/installation.md) documentation for more details on installation (including on other systems)
+and usage of pg_lab.

 > [!IMPORTANT]
 > pg_lab is currently only tested Ubuntu/WSL and MacOS.